-2020-2021 GAP Analysis STRATEGIC OBJECTIVE CURRENT STANDING DEFICIENCY CIP/ACTION PLAN 1.1 Mon accuracy uracy. students.
+2020-2021 GAP Analysis STRATEGIC OBJECTIVE CURRENT STANDING DEFICIENCY CIP/ACTION PLAN 1.1 Mon accuracy • Teachers: All IEPs/BiPs are expected but w/only 70% accuracy.
+The Teachers are resposible for quality control PLAAFPS IEPs, BIPs, for all students.
 Recommended transition specialist who will review control IEPs/BIPs, train staff on the use of IEP Software, attend ARD meetings and assist in classroom instruction.
-1.2 Stud year.
-1.2 Student should read on grade level by the end of the school year.
-Students are accessed on the reading skills upon entry at the Highpoint and AB West schools.
+1.2 Stud year. ent should read on grade level by the end of the school Students are accessed on the reading skills upon entry at the Highpoint and AB West schools.
 No literacy assessment has been developed that can be used for all campuses.
-Recommend the implementation of a standardized diagrament of the school reading program that can be used by all campuses. the.
-Teachers and other staff members. comparable to modern classrooms. teachers and other staff members need new technological equipment and or with the r Recommended that the new ABS West campus be equipped with the most current technology available for students, staff, and administrators. Ехр planation 1.1 Yes, we met this goal and will co ontinue working to meet this goal each year.
-1.2 1.2 Yes we met this goal, this program is vital to the success of our students.
+Recommend the implementation of a standardized diagnostic reading program that can be used by all campuses.
+West is deficient in the area of technology.
+This applies to chers and other staff members.
+ABS West Teachers do not have the technology in classrooms that is comparable to modern classrooms.
+Technology assesstment was done recently and it was determent that our teachers and other staff members need new technological equipment and or devices.
+Recommended that the new ABS West campus be equipped with the most current technology available for students, staff, and administrators. Ехр lanation 1.1 Yes, we met this goal and will co ontinue working to meet this goal each year.
+1.2 Yes we met this goal, this program is vital to the success of our students.
 It gives us a benchmark to where they are academically and it shows us the growth they made during the school year.
-1.3 3 Now that we are in our new school our contracts have increase.
+1.3 Now that we are in our n ew school our contracts have increase.

 2021-2022 GAP Analysis STRATEGIC OBJECTIVE CURRENT STANDING DEFICIENCY CIP/ACTION PLAN 1.1 Maintain effective procedures for filing and maintaining accurate student records with 100% accuracy.
 Maintaining accurate student records is currently at 85% accuracy.
 We are in the process of assigning a person to file all documents for our students.
 We are seeking a replacement clerk.
-1.2 All students should make significant gains on the STAAR test each year. , , , We have implemented a system of providing our students benchmark exams to measure their academic achievement levels.
-1.3 We will continue to achieve our goal of returning our students back to their home schools.
+1.2 All students should make significant gains on the STAAR test each year. , , , and the second s We have implemented a system of providing our students benchmark exams to measure their academic achievement levels.
+3.3 We will continue to achieve our goal of returning our students back to their home schools.
 Our goal of returning at least 15 students back to their home schools.
 This benchmarks help us to measure our students growth and development.
 Our New Campus is a game changer.
 Each classroom has interactive smartboards.
 We have a gym sensory room and playground that is second to non.
 We have been in our new school for year now.